-The prospect of life in a new city can be daunting, and new arrivals should do all they can to prepare and arm themselves with all the facts in order to make the best decisions possible.
+The prospect of life in a new city can be daunting, and new arrivals should do all they can to prepare and arm themselves with all the facts to make the best decisions possible.
 A good place to start is by looking at the everyday upsides and downsides of living there.

 Accommodation in Philadelphia